Kitty Clive (TV play): Reception

 When the play was first shown on BBC Television on 27 March 1956, it was broadcast immediately after the series DisneyLand has just been broadcast.
 The movie was later rebroadcast on 24 April 1956 almost a month after it was first broadcast.
-During its second broadcast on television the movie was shown just after the Association Football television documentary about a Saturday's School-boy International Match of England v.
+During its second broadcast on television the movie was shown just after the Association Football television documentary about a Saturday's School-boy International match of England v.
 Scotland.
 The play was able to survive in the BBC Archives and exist as a 35 monochrome film telerecorded from a 405/625 line videotape.
 The Play is fully available for public viewing at the British Film Institute.
 The play has also been made available for students and teachers on the online website the "Educational Recording Agency", mainly because the movie has a Curriculum Connection about Sociology.

+Critical response

+The Norwich Evening News liked the play and said that it's worth a repeat.